Home > Health Encyclopedia

 Beta-glucan -- is a type of soluble fiber found in oat bran and other plants.
 It slightly reduces LDL cholesterol, which is why oat bran is touted as a cholesterol-lowering food.

 Soy -- Many studies have shown that eating soy protein (tofu, tempeh, miso), rather than animal meat, helps lower blood cholesterol levels, especially when you eat a diet low in saturated fat.
-One study found that as little as 20 g of soy protein per day is effective in reducing total cholesterol, and that 40 - 50 g shows faster effects (in 3 weeks instead of 6).
+One study found that as little as 20 g of soy protein per day is effective in reducing total cholesterol, and that 40 to 50 g shows faster effects (in 3 weeks instead of 6).
 Another study found that soy can help reduce triglyceride levels.
 The AHA recommends that people with elevated total and LDL cholesterol add soy to their daily diet, and that soy is safe when consumed as part of your regular diet.
-Before you take soy supplements, however, talk to your doctor.
+But talk to your doctor before you take soy supplements.
 Soy isoflavones may have estrogen-like effects in the body, which might lead to an increased risk of breast and other cancers.

 Omega-3 fatty acids, found in fish oil -- There is good evidence that omega-3 fatty acids (namely EPA and DHA) found in fish oil can help prevent heart disease, lower blood pressure, and reduce the level of triglycerides in the blood.
 However, fish oil can also raise levels of both HDL and LDL slightly.
 When taken as a supplement, it can also act as a blood thinner, so people who already take blood-thinning medication should only take a fish oil supplement under their doctor's supervision.
 One preliminary study found that people with high cholesterol who took fish oil and red yeast rice lowered cholesterol levels about as much as people who took simvastatin (Zocor).
 The AHA recommends that people eat at least 2 servings of fatty fish (such as salmon) per week, and that fish is safe when consumed as part of your regular diet.
 If you have high cholesterol, talk to your doctor before taking a fish oil supplement.